project-chip/connectedhomeip/src/tools/interop/idt/README.md

     -   Calls platform + addr type specific probe methods for each target.
 -   `linux` and `mac` contain `probe` implementations for each host platform.

+#### `setup`

+- Contains setup implementations.
+The only requirement for a setup implementation is a class with a single method (`setup`).
+- The package itself (not implementations) is very minimal.
+It exists just to glue purpose built scripts (the setup implementation) to the main commandline args.

 ### `utils`

--   `log` contains logging utilities used by everything in the project.
+- `host` contains helper functions for interacting with the host running `idt`.
+- `analysis` contains utilities for simple causal analysis of text based logs.
 - `artifact` contains helper functions for managing artifacts.
+- `data` contains metadat e.g. matter device type map
+- `error` contains facilities for error reporting.
+- `loader` is a generic class loader that dynamically imports classes matching a given super class from a given directory.
+- `log` contains logging utilities.
+- `net` contains utility functions for networking topics like ip addr type.
 - `shell` contains a simple helper class for background and foreground Bash commands.
--   `host_platform` contains helper functions for the interacting with the host running `idt`.

 ### Conventions

--   `config.py` should be used to hold development configs within the directory where they are needed.
-    -   It may also hold configs for flaky/cumbersome features that might need to be disabled in an emergency.
-    -   `config.py` **should not** be used for everyday operation.
+-   List host dependencies and their help text and download links in the respective array in the root `config.py`.
+-   Users should not need to modify source files as part of any regular operation of the tool (e.g. modifying any `config.py` should not be required).
+Use commandline args for runtime options.
 -   When needed, execute builds in a folder called `BUILD` within the source tree.
-    -   `idt_clean_all` deletes all `BUILD` dirs and `BUILD` is in `.gitignore`.

 ## Extending functionality